mimmackattack/mimmackattack.github.io/README.md

 # mimmackattack.github.io

 Currently all of the individual html pages load and interact properly with the css stylesheet.
-Still have not officially uploaded to cs account yet, though.
+Everything is uploaded to the CS account and loads properly on the web browser, but the photo on the index page loads very slowly.

 I spent approximately 5 hours on the project.